Xe/site/blog/morph-setup-2021-04-25.markdown

 From here you could associate it with a Git forge if you want, but that is an exercise left to the reader.

-Now that we have the nixos-configs repository, let's create a few folders that will be used to help organize things:
+Now that we have the nixos-configs repository, create a few folders that will be used to help organize things:

 - `common` -> base system configuration and options